Set up in April 2013, OmniArts Performing School is the brain-child of Becki Short.

 Most recently, she has become a freelance practitioner at Chichester Festival Theatre and also been selected for the CFT Youth Commissioning Scheme 2018.

-Ellie has a keen interest in LGBTQ+ history, contemporary theatre, and is an aspiring Theatre director.
+Ellie has a keen interest in LGBTQ+ history and contemporary theatre.

 At University, Ellie had the chance to deliver workshops and performances to a local school which she thoroughly enjoyed and has a passion for inspiring new creatives, whether it is with children or working alongside aspiring filmmakers.

 “It is an honour to be able to be a part of giving new and exciting performing opportunities to the next generation” – Ellie

 Find out more about Ellie and connect with her on these external links

 Liz Donnelly: Generations Practitioner